-We see assessing good governance practices as an ongoing process, and the investment teams are encouraged to engage directly with companies to obtain additional information, raise concerns and/or resolve issues linked to the governance practices identified or associated controversies.
+We view the assessment of good governance practices as an ongoing process.
+Investment teams are encouraged to engage directly with companies on their governance practices.

 What is the asset allocation and the minimum share of sustainable investments?

 Asset allocation describes the share of investments in specific assets.